 The government allocated 3 percent of its 2017/18 budget to education.
 More than 50 percent went to security and administration, including President Kiir’s office.

-Neighboring Kenya spent 7.3 percent of its national budget on education this year.
+Neighbouring Kenya spent 7.3 percent of its national budget on education this year.

 Ateny Wek Ateny, Kiir’s spokesman, said the presidency needed a large budget because cash-strapped ministers were constantly asking for bailouts.